- Climb to the summit of Mount Brandon

-- Tap your toes to traditional music in Dingle Town
+- Hear traditional music with a local crowd in Dingle Town

 - Take a high-speed boat tour of the Blasket Islands

 |Day 2||Tralee to Camp via the Dingle Way||Camp|

 |Day 3||Visit Inch Beach as you Hike to Annascaul||Annascaul|

 |Day 5||Walk to Dingle with Views of Connor Pass||Dingle Town|